• Home

 she/her

-Born and raised in San Francisco, Jenny Tse has been a member of the League of Women Voters of San Francisco since 2016 and a director on the LWVSF board since 2017.
-She currently serves as LWVSF’s Advocacy Committee Chair.
-She has a background in nonprofit, labor, and social justice work and currently works for UNITE HERE!
-Local 2.
-Jenny was a founding member of the LWV of California Criminal Justice Task Force in 2018 where she helped develop the criminal justice position that was adopted by LWV of California in 2019 and adopted by LWV of the United States in 2022.
-Jenny also served as LWV of California’s Criminal Justice Committee Co-Chair and legislative analyst from 2021 to 2022.
-She is an avid open-water swimmer, swimming year-round in the San Francisco Bay.
+As a founding member of the LWV of California Criminal Justice Task Force in 2018, Jenny helped develop the criminal justice position that was adopted by LWV of California in 2019 and adopted by LWV of the United States in 2022.
+She also served as co-chair of the LWV of California’s Criminal Justice Committee and legislative analyst from 2021 to 2022.

 Instagram | Bluesky | Facebook | Threads | Mastodon | LinkedIn | YouTube